31 weeks pregnant: advice, symptoms, and what to expect

 What’s my baby doing at 31 weeks?

-Your foetus is more baby-like than ever: They can turn their head from side to side and they are moving a lot, to the extent they may be keeping you up at night.
+Your foetus is more baby-like than ever: They can turn their head from side to side, and they are moving a lot, to the extent they may be keeping you up at night.
 They are also extremely lively – wriggling, stretching, and kicking so much now that you might even see your bump move, especially when you’re relaxing in the bath.
 However, there are more defined patterns of movement and rest, as a result of your baby sleeping for longer stretches of time.

 There’s also plenty of fat accumulating under their skin, helping their arms, legs, and body plump up.
 Your baby’s digestive system, liver, kidneys, and pancreas are functioning.

 Your baby’s brain is also working at the speed of light, developing faster than ever, and making tons of connections between individual nerve cells.
-They can now perceive signals from all their senses, although obviously, they won’t be able to smell anything until they leave the amniotic fluid that has been their home and breathes their first gulp of fresh air.
+They can now perceive signals from all their senses, although obviously, they won’t be able to smell anything until they leave the amniotic fluid that has been their home and breathe their first gulp of fresh air.

 In the meantime, just as you’re preparing your home for your new arrival, your baby is practising for life in the outside world, making faces, breathing, swallowing, hiccuping, and even sucking their thumb.